About Me

 I am an aspiring co-conspirator for justice and collective liberation.
 I strive to weaponize my privilege to disrupt systems, policies, practices, and mindsets that lead to marginalization and oppression.
 I’m actively unlearning and healing from the ways white supremacy, patriarchy, heteronormativity, abelism, adultism and all other oppressive systems have shaped me.

-By working with adults who raise and educate children (caregivers, educators, therapists, etc.), I hope to co-create a more inclusive, accessible, and liberated world by divesting from the systems that harm us all.
 My people are those who are willing to do the real work alongside me, who push me to dig deeper, and who hold me accountable for the ways I show up in the world.